 Have you been told that soda, candy, and other sweet treats cause cavities?
 That’s just one way that what you eat impacts your oral health!
 As a result, we encourage our patients to be mindful about their meals.
 While everything is fine in moderation, we recommend filling up on smile-friendly foods when you can, like vitamin-rich fruits and vegetables as well as calcium-rich products.
 When you do indulge in something that’s high in added sugar, try rinsing thoroughly with clean water and brushing your teeth about 20 minutes later.

-If you play a contact sport, you should always wear a mouthguard.
+f you play a contact sport, you should always wear a mouthguard.
 In fact, surfers, skateboarders, and other athletes that participate in solo sports are even being encouraged to wear one now!
 After all, all it takes is one bad fall for your day on the water or at the park to turn into an afternoon in your emergency dentist’s chair.
+If you suffer from chronic teeth grinding, then we also recommend wearing a nightguard while you sleep.

 Many patients think that since their teeth are strong and sharp, they can be used as tools to open everything from plastic bags to bottle caps.
 That’s not the case.
 On a similar note, you also shouldn’t use your teeth to clip your nails or hold your keys!
 This can result in numerous dental injuries, including chipped and fractured teeth.